jshorte/jshorte.github.io/index.md

 # Preface
-I'm Jacob, I'm 32 years of age studying (BSc)Computing for Games at Falmouth University.
+I'm Jacob, 32 years of age studying (BSc)Computing for Games at Falmouth University.
 Here is a showcase of content I've produced both prior and during University.

 # Content

 **Personal:**

+**Languages**

+- C++
+- C#
+- Python
+- LaTeX

+---

 *Udemy* :